tinygo-org/tinygo-site/content/docs/concepts/compiler-internals/microcontrollers.md

 ## Xtensa

-Support to run TinyGo directly on the ESP8266/ESP32 chips should be possible once the needed support is added to LLVM.
+Support to run TinyGo directly on the ESP8266/ESP32 chips now exists, although is still in an early stage.
 See the [TinyGo FAQ](../../faq/what-about-esp8266-esp32) for details.